gadjalin/glf90w/README.md

 This project uses CMake to compile.
-The only requirements are a Fortran compiler supporting the 2018 standard (and includeing a preprocessor) and CMake.
+The only requirements are a Fortran compiler supporting the 2018 standard (and including a preprocessor) and CMake.
 However, this repository includes GLFW as a submodule ([version 3.4](https://github.com/glfw/glfw/commits/3.4)) so that it may be compiled together with GLF90W.
 Please refer to the [GLFW documentation](https://www.glfw.org/docs/latest/compile.html) for information about